nixworks/public/news/2012/01/2/index.md

 ##### Military government
 ### [The military government of Fiji announces that it is to lift martial law and other emergency regulations. ](/news/2012/01/2/the-military-government-of-fiji-announces-that-it-is-to-lift-martial-law-and-other-emergency-regulations.md)
-_Context: military government, martial law, Fiji_
+_Context: martial law, military government, Fiji_

 ##### Chinese President
 ### [President of China Hu Jintao warns of attempts to "westernise" the country by "hostile powers". ](/news/2012/01/2/president-of-china-hu-jintao-warns-of-attempts-to-westernise-the-country-by-hostile-powers.md)
-_Context: westernise, Hu Jintao, Chinese President_
+_Context: Hu Jintao, Chinese President, westernise_

 ##### Russian Federal Space Agency
 ### [The Russian Federal Space Agency expects that parts of its failed Fobos-Grunt Mars probe will re-enter the Earth's atmosphere during the next week. ](/news/2012/01/2/the-russian-federal-space-agency-expects-that-parts-of-its-failed-fobos-grunt-mars-probe-will-re-enter-the-earth-s-atmosphere-during-the-nex.md)